 I told you that I was going to work on the DIY Network’s TV show Texas Flip N Move HERE.
 The episode is called Duplex Doozy, Season 5 Episode 10 and originally aired February 10, 2017.
 I helped the Snow sisters get the house ready for auction.
-If you missed the episode, here is the schedule for upcoming dates when you can see it.
-CLICK HERE.

 Now that it has aired I get to show you my behind the scenes photos of what we did.
 (I had to wait until the show aired for the first time.)

 There was a storage building with furniture and some accessories we could use for the house and a very, very, very small budget for buying new things.
 Also I should say when we arrived the the house was close to being finished and we were just staging it for auction.
 So to answer your questions, I did not pick out any paint colors, tile or any faucets, etc. I only added furniture, accessories and art.

 When I say ‘we’ I mean I arrived in Fort Worth with my lovely assistant, Evie (my daughter) who was between semesters of school.
 I want to apologize for the picture quality in this post upfront.
 I did not bring my pro camera, since I was here to decorate not photograph.

 The first order of business was to see the house.
 It still hadn’t been cleaned and it was Monday morning.
 The auction was Thursday morning.
 I knew we had very little time to get everything done.
 We had to be done Weds night.
 The pressure was on!

 The next step was to check out the storage and see what furniture and accessories we had to work with.
 It was going to be a challenge, limited funds, limited things to work with and 3 days to do a 3 bedroom house.